 What’s on offer?

-These provide space for a series of exhibitions that offer public access to a collection of art that stretches from around 1900 through to today.
+Two more levels (and several smaller rooms) above provide space for a series of special exhibitions that offer further public access to a collection of art that stretches from around 1900 through to today.
+Recent examples include:

 The gorgeous Albertina art museum is a near neighbour, as is the Staatsoper opera house.
 And a look down Goethegasse reveals a languid Goethe, frozen in bronze contemplation of his next literary masterpiece.

 For something a little more down-to-earth, try the famous Bitzinger sausage stand outside the Hanuschgasse entranceway.
 Or grab a coffee at Café Mozart opposite.
-(Mozart himself stands in the adjoining Burggarten park.)
+Mozart himself stands in the adjoining Burggarten park.

 And for more contemporary art of the kind experienced in the Heidi Horten Collection, try these exhibition listings or these locations.